jundalisay/superb/content/en/research/descartes/world/chapter-15.md

 - change a bit in place without changing in size, or
 - change a bit in size without changing in place.

-Some even begin suddenly to appear or disappear, just as one has seen happen in the real world.[65]
+Some even begin suddenly to appear or disappear, just as one has seen happen in the real world*.

+> *Translator's Note: The novae or "new stars" observed in 1572 and 1604 had much to do with the spread of Copernicanism and of opposition to it.

 The planets and the comets that are in the heaven of our sun are made up of <!--  that are in the same heaven as the sun, knowing that the parts of the --> aethereal earth.
 - This has parts <!-- of which they are composed are --> so large or so joined severally together that they can resist the action of light.